liz-lewis-manchester/CNM_2025_group_12/README.md

 ## Version Control and Branching
 GitHub was utilised for all version control and collaboration.

-- The `main` branch contains stab;e and reviewed code.
+- The `main` branch contains stable and reviewed code.
 - The `model-core` branch was used for developemt of the core numerical model.
 - The `Task-1` branch was used for implementing specific tasks.